MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-view-enriched-logs.md

 To enable the Enriched Microsoft 365 logs:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Global Administrator.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator)..
 1. Browse to **Global Secure Access (preview)** > **Global settings** > **Logging**.
 1. Select the type of Microsoft 365 logs you want to enable.
 1. Select **Save**.